jjmaestro/bazel_repo_utils/docs/download/archives/repository.md

 The root package also has the following:
 - `//:index.json`: a copy of the repo index JSON file.
 - `//:lock.json`: the repo lock file (see below).
+- `//:metadata.json`: the repo metadata.
 - `//:repo.bzl`: extension with the following constants:
   - `REPO_NAME`: The short repo name.
   - `SOURCES`: a mapping of the downloaded `version`s to the `source` from which the archive was downloaded.
   - `DEFAULT_VERSION`: the default `version` of the archive.
   - `LOCK`: a `dict` with the contents of the repo `lock.json`.
+  - `METADATA`: the free-form metadata map straight from the repo JSON index, if any.
 - `//patches`: a package with `<VERSION>/<SOURCE>` sub-packages with the applied patches applied to that archive, if any (see ["Patching"] below).